 On October 1, 2012, The Franchises Act came into force in Manitoba (the “Act”).
 The Act seeks to formally regulate the relationship between franchisors and franchisees in Manitoba.
 Traditionally, the relationship between these two parties (in Manitoba) has been governed by contract law, with the balance of power typically resting with the franchisor.
 The Act attempts to regulate this imbalance.

 From a national perspective, provinces and territories have been slow to formally regulate franchises.
 Ontario and Alberta were the first to enact franchise legislation, and with the help of national organizations like the Canadian Franchise Association; New Brunswick, Prince Edward Island and now Manitoba have followed suit.
+British Columbia enacted its franchise legislation in February 2017, making it the sixth province to regulate franchises.

 All franchise legislation in Canada is constructed similarly, and tend to focus on three areas: